mdgrossi/resume-quarto-moderncv/README.md

 #### Funding Awards

-The optional `fundingawarded` category is used only CVs to list grants or other competitive funding.
+The optional `fundingawarded` category is used only in CVs to list grants or other competitive funding.
 Provide as a list of `items` with keywords `entry` and `date`, as in `research` above.

 #### Publications